 Yolanda: I want to say that for us, it never felt forced.
 It’s been part of the company mission since day one.
 Back then, we called it multiculturalism, but it was the same goal of trying to introduce windows and mirrors into young children’s reading experiences.
 That having been said, I think that there’s a much more nuanced understanding of what it means to publish diverse titles now.
 I think the conversation that we’re having is so much more complex and that’s all been really wonderful for the children’s book industry as a whole and we certainly have continued to learn as well.
 Our editors have served for the past five years on the Children’s Book Council Diversity Committee, and we have an internal diversity committee, like many publishers.
 It’s just an evolving aspect of our publishing plan that really has been in place for thirty years.

 IP: Publishing books for children really means that you have the opportunity to shape the next generation.

 Yolanda: It’s an incredibly creative and rewarding field and career, but it comes with responsibility and I think all of us know that and take that seriously.

 IP: What has been the biggest challenge for your press since Charlesbridge was launched?

-Yolanda: I totally agree, and I think that points to part of the systemic change.
-We’ve been evolving from a real family-run, small, independent business, which we still are and those are our core values.
-But we used to be able to walk down the street or drive down the street and be able to go into our warehouse and that system was no longer working because we’d evolved to be something bigger.
-And the challenge, I think, is to keep our core identity and to keep those small press values, but to add to that the big-publisher sales power and the world-class sales team and so far, it really has been the best of both worlds.
+Yolanda: We used to be able to walk down the street or drive down the street to go to our warehouse and that system was no longer working because we’d evolved into something bigger.
+And the challenge, I think, is to keep our core identity and to keep our small press values, but to add to that the big-publisher distribution power and the world-class sales team and so far, it really has been the best of both worlds.